 In this context, the Radio Spectrum Policy Group (RSPG) was invited to present their activities related to the role of radio spectrum management helping to combat climate change, focusing mainly on the related Opinion issued by RSPG's subgroup on Climate Change.
-Their published work expresses views on availability of methodologies to assess the impact of wireless technologies on climate change, use of environmentally friendly energy sources and self-regulation, the spectrum used in weather forecasting and monitoring climate-change, and gathering of long-term climate related data regarding spectrum use.
-Considerations regarding effective use of spectrum for climate change data gathering and monitoring are also included in their work.
+Their published work expresses views on availability of methodologies to assess the impact of wireless technologies on climate change, use of environmentally friendly energy sources and self-regulation, the spectrum used in weather forecasting and monitoring climate change, and gathering of long-term climate-related data regarding spectrum use.
+Considerations regarding effective use of spectrum for climate change data-gathering and monitoring are also included in their work.
 The second cycle of work started in 2022, where practices of Member States on how energy efficiency is measured and nationally managed, were collected.
 This was followed by assessment of how these policies could facilitate the green transition within Europe, to reduce carbon emissions.
 In 2023, the RSPG will issue further results regarding the collection and assessment of information on how energy efficiency is measured and managed nationally in relation to the spectrum area, using methodologies by ITU and ETSI (ETSI ES 203 228 standard was mentioned as possibly suitable for this purpose).

 The work of the International Telecommunication Union - Telecommunications sector (ITU-T) Study Group 5, was also presented during the workshop.
-It focuses on the production of standards and studies related to methodologies for evaluating ICT effects on climate change and publication of guidelines for using ICT in an eco-friendly way.
+It focuses on the production https://rspg-spectrum.eu/wp-content/uploads/2021/06/RSPG21-026final RSPG Report on Climate Change.pdf of standards and studies related to methodologies for evaluating ICT effects on climate change and publication of guidelines for using ICT in an eco-friendly way.
 The ITU-T L1470 standard was presented by the representative of ITU-T's Study Group 5.
 This is one of the most important deliveries as it sets out the trajectory for emissions for the time period of years 2015-2030 aiming to support the reduction of the percentage of emissions in order to reach the Paris agreement target.
-The topic of biodiversity protection was also discussed during the workshop as specific work items are conducted to better assess digitalisation impact on natural ecosystems and also to which ICT can give back to biodiversity, with use cases such as IoT sensors to protect areas and monitor leaving species.
-A broad set of other standards which contribute to better harmonisation of environmental reporting was presented, amongst which: the L-1400 series related GHG Emissions and achieving Net Zero in the ICT Sector, L1000 -
+The topic of biodiversity protection was also discussed during the workshop as specific work items are conducted to better assess digitalisation impact on natural ecosystems and also to which extent ICT can give back to biodiversity, with use cases such as IoT sensors to protect areas and monitor leaving species.
+A broad set of other standards which contribute to better harmonisation of environmental reporting was presented, amongst which: the L-1400 series related GHG Emissions and achieving Net Zero in the ICT Sector, L1000 -1001- 1002 and L.1023 on e-waste and implementing a circular economy, L1350 and L.1331 regarding energy efficiency metrics, L.1333 on building green networks and finally, L.1380 and L.1480 related to ICTs for climate action.